Catenary arch: Natural arches

 Rainbow Natural Bridge in the U.S. state of Utah has a natural catenary shape, possibly produced by weathering in high-stress areas.
 Kolob Arch and Landscape Arch, also in Utah, have a catenary shape as well.

 Human-made arches

-The Gateway Arch in the American city of St. Louis (Missouri) is an inverted catenary arch.

-Due to aspect ratio, the top being thinner than the bottom, its actual shape is technically a "weighted catenary".
+The Gateway Arch in the American city of St. Louis (Missouri) is a catenary arch Due to more strength needed at the bottom, the bottom of this arch is wider than the top, so the actual shape is technically a "weighted catenary".